FAQs

 About Dual Language and Development

-Pathway 2 is designed for non-credential individuals who wish to improve their knowledge about culturally and linguistically diverse student populations at an advanced preparation level for seeking employment in the private, public, or non-profit sectors.
-These students also complete 6 core classes as well as an additional 4 classes (12 units) that support their educational interests to reach the 30 unit minimum required for the degree.
-Students may finish the program in three or four semesters and the additional 4 classes are offered in a combination of online, hybrid and in-person instruction.
+- Pathway 2 is designed for classroom teachers who completed an accredited post-baccalaureate credential program but do not hold a BILA.
+These students also complete the 7 core classes as well as an additional 3 classes (9 units) to reach the 30 unit minimum required for the degree.
+Students may finish the program in three or four semesters.

 Each Fall and Spring semester, Pathway 1 students typically enroll in 2 courses, while Pathway 2 students may enroll in 2-3 courses

 The program offers two pathways: Pathway 1 is completed in 3 semesters; Pathway 2 is completed in 2 years (4 semesters, may include some summer classes).
-Six classes in the program are offered in a cohort model in which everyone takes the same classes at the same time.
-Students on Pathway 2 have an additional 4 classes that are taken beyond the cohort requirements.
+Seven classes in the program are offered in a cohort model in which everyone takes the same classes at the same time.
+Students on Pathway 2 have an additional 3 classes that are taken beyond the cohort requirements.

 Typical Pathway 1

-• CSULB alumni who reserved credential courses for post-baccalaureate credit , or took classes in post-baccalaureate status, from an accredited university
+- CSULB alumni who completed a Bilingual Authorization and reserved credential courses for post-baccalaureate credit , or took classes in post-baccalaureate status, from an accredited university

-• Non-CSULB alumni who reserved credential courses for post-baccalaureate, or took classes in post-baccalaureate status, from an accredited university
+- Non-CSULB alumni who completed a Bilingual Authorization credential program and reserved credential courses for post-baccalaureate, or took Bilingual Authorization credential classes in post-baccalaureate status, from an accredited university

 Typical Pathway 2